-Assignments should be uploaded to Canvas prior to class (for group assignments, you only need to upload one solution per group).
+Assignments should be uploaded to Canvas prior to class.
 Please format your answers to make them easy to read.
 Much of our discussion in class, as well as exam questions, will build directly on the concepts covered in the assignments.
 As such, I encourage you to review all assignments individually and in your groups to ensure that you truly understand the key concepts covered in each assignment.

-Your grade in the course (not to mention your understanding of financial accounting) will almost certainly suffer if you do not keep up with the assignments or delegate assignments to group members.
+Your grade in the course (not to mention your understanding of financial accounting) will almost certainly suffer if you do not keep up with the assignments or rely too heavily on classmates to complete assignments.
 Late homework will not be graded.